domdecap/SVG-logo-maker/README.md

 ## Usage

-After following installation instructions, run ```node index.js``` in the integrated terminal to launch README Generator questions.
-After finishing answering, you'll new README file will export to the 'utils' folder.
+After following installation instructions, run ```node index.js``` in the integrated terminal to launch SVG logo maker questions.
+After finishing answering, you're logo svcg file will export to the 'examples' folder.

+## Contributions

+I utilized Gemini AI to help with writing the test file.

 ## 📜 License